Table of Contents

 - Derating factor for grouping applies

-- Terminations must ensure equal electrical flow distribution
+- Terminations must ensure equal current distribution

 7 Safety and Compliance